Baker's Pure Rye 1847

 "Baker's Pure Rye Whiskey 1847."

 This bottle came from that sale.
-It was purchased in New York by the step-grandfather of the man who, in 2013, emailed the L.A.
-Whiskey Society asking for our opinion on it.
+It was purchased in New York by the step-grandfather of the man who emailed the L.A.
+Whiskey Society in 2013, asking our opinion on it.
 The bottle had been passed down from his step-grandfather, to his stepfather and mother, to him.

 So, let's talk about how we know the bottle is real.
 The history and provenance are strongly documented , which is critical to any ultra-vintage bottle, but the most important thing is the physical evidence itself.